 One thing we do know is, anyone can sue another, with or without good reason.
 Do a Google search for “real estate disputes” and you’ll see for yourself.
 Just remember, as the seller, you have certain responsibilities and ignorance is no excuse.
 The bottom line is, if you sell your home and later a problem develops, you could be held responsible.
 Again, please consult with your attorney to learn of any risks associated with your real estate transaction or disclosure statements.

 Now that we have the legalities out of the way, we can share that property disclosure laws do change depending on which state you live in.
-It’s not just on a state level either, as it could even filter down to the neighborhood level.
+It’s not just on a state level either, as it could even filter down to the local level.
 When it comes to disclosure requirements, the state of California may be the most strict.
 Home sellers and realtors must complete a plethora of paperwork, including a Natural Hazards Disclosure Statement, Transfer Disclosure Statements, Market Conditions and more.
-The thing is, this mountain of paperwork is more important than one might expect, so be sure you understand exactly what you are signing BEFORE you sign it.

 Research the Neighborhood and HOA